 With the presence of 26 drivers, the 2013 edition of the Challenge of the Stars was electrifying.
 First played in Karting track Beto Carrero, on the coast of the state of Santa Catarina, the event was a show.
 More than 15,000 tickets were sold and the Brazilian public can see close good disputes.

 The major attraction of the event was Fernando Alonso.
 Double F-1 World champion accepted the invitation of his teammate, Felipe Massa, and participated in the competition.
 In races, Alonso has not had an easy life.
 Jules Bianchi, Jaime Alguersuari and Tonio Liuzzi showed his talents in karting.
 "It's a really cool event.
-If Felipe invite me, I come again”, said Alonso.
+If Felipe invite me, I come again”

 The next edition of the Challenge of the Stars has no set date, but will be played at Beto Carrero Karting Track.